rsmp-nordic/rsmp_core/sphinx/source/applicability/transport_of_data.rst

 * Once communication is restored all the buffered messages are sent according to the communication establishment sequence.
 * The communication buffer is stored and sent using the FIFO principle.
+* The equipment must be able to prioritize and send MessageAck when needed before sending buffered messages.
+This is needed in order to be sure that the other communicating party doesn't treat the missing MessageAck as a communication disruption.
+See section :ref:`message-acknowledgement`.
 * In the event of communications failure or power outage the contens of the outgoing communication buffer must not be lost.
 * The internal communication buffer of the device must at a minimum be